Virtual Channel Purification: Introduction

-Over the years, various QEM protocols have been proposed, but each comes with its own sets of assumptions: \begin{itemize}[leftmargin=1.5em] \item Probabilistic error cancellation~\cite{temmeErrorMitigationShortDepth2017,endoPracticalQuantumError2018} relies on detailed knowledge about the noise models and the assumption that the noise remains the same across different times and different qubits. \item Zero-noise extrapolation~\cite{temmeErrorMitigationShortDepth2017,liEfficientVariationalQuantum2017} requires the ability to tune hardware noise without significantly modifying the noise model and it can only offer rigorous performance guarantee at small noise. \item Virtual state purification~\cite{hugginsVirtualDistillationQuantum2021,koczorExponentialErrorSuppression2021} requires the ideal input and output state to be pure states and also the noiseless component to be the dominant component of the noisy output state. \item Symmetry verification~\cite{mcardleErrorMitigatedDigitalQuantum2019,bonet-monroigLowcostErrorMitigation2018} and subspace expansion~\cite{mccleanHybridQuantumclassicalHierarchy2017} require problem-specific knowledge about the symmetry or energy constraints on the output state. \end{itemize} In this article, we are going to introduce a QEM technique called \emph{virtual channel purification} that \emph{removes all of the assumptions above}, i.e. it is the first QEM protocol that imposes no requirements on specific knowledge about the gate error models, the incoming and output state, and the problem we try to solve; does not require additional hardware capability beyond gate-model computation; while still offers rigorous performance guarantee for the most practical noise regime.
-The only assumption it makes is that the noise in the ideal unitary operation is incoherent, which is the case for most practical scenarios~\cite{koczorDominantEigenvectorNoisy2021,dalzellRandomQuantumCircuits2021}, especially with the help of Pauli twirling~\cite{bennettPurificationNoisyEntanglement1996,bennettMixedstateEntanglementQuantum1996,caiConstructingSmallerPauli2019,wallmanNoiseTailoringScalable2016}.
+Over the years, various QEM protocols have been proposed, but each comes with its own sets of assumptions: \begin{itemize}[leftmargin=1.5em] \item Probabilistic error cancellation~\cite{temmeErrorMitigationShortDepth2017,endoPracticalQuantumError2018} relies on detailed knowledge about the noise models and the assumption that the noise remains the same across different times and different qubits. \item Zero-noise extrapolation~\cite{temmeErrorMitigationShortDepth2017,liEfficientVariationalQuantum2017} requires the ability to tune hardware noise without significantly modifying the noise model and it can only offer rigorous performance guarantee at small noise. \item Virtual state purification~\cite{hugginsVirtualDistillationQuantum2021,koczorExponentialErrorSuppression2021} requires the ideal input and output state to be pure states and also the noiseless component to be the dominant component of the noisy output state. \item Symmetry verification~\cite{mcardleErrorMitigatedDigitalQuantum2019,bonet-monroigLowcostErrorMitigation2018} and subspace expansion~\cite{mccleanHybridQuantumclassicalHierarchy2017} require problem-specific knowledge about the symmetry or energy constraints on the output state. \end{itemize} In this article, we are going to introduce a QEM technique called \emph{virtual channel purification} that removes all of the assumptions above, i.e. it imposes no requirements on specific knowledge about the incoming and output states, the problem we try to solve and the gate error models of the target circuit; does not require additional hardware capability beyond gate-model computation; while still offers rigorous performance guarantee for the most practical noise regime.
+Our protocol does assume the noise in the ideal unitary operation is incoherent, which is the case for most practical scenarios~\cite{koczorDominantEigenvectorNoisy2021,dalzellRandomQuantumCircuits2021}, especially with the help of Pauli twirling~\cite{bennettPurificationNoisyEntanglement1996,bennettMixedstateEntanglementQuantum1996,caiConstructingSmallerPauli2019,wallmanNoiseTailoringScalable2016}.
+In addition, its full error suppression power can only be achieved when the noise introduced by the additional \textsc{cswap} gates is small compared to the noise in the main circuit, or when the noise model of the \textsc{cswap}s is known.
+Do note that our protocols would prefer quantum hardware that is equipped with transversal entangling gates between 2D qubit arrays, while many other techniques above have no such preference.

 Virtual channel purification (VCP) is obtained by combining ideas from virtual state purification (VSP), Choi–Jamiołkowski isomorphism, and the circuit for flag fault-tolerance~\cite{chaoQuantumErrorCorrection2018}.
 Just like how VSP uses $M$ copies of a noisy state to virtually prepare a purified output state whose infidelity falls exponentially with $M$, VCP is able to use $M$ copies of a noisy \emph{channel} to virtually implement a purified channel whose infidelity falls exponentially with $M$.
 The circuit implementation costs of VSP and VCP are similar, but VCP removes many assumptions of VSP as mentioned and provides much stronger error suppression power, extending the applicability of such methods into deeper and noisier circuits.